Whimsy Stick

 • Bite-and-shake rated lure survives serious sessions

-• Quick-swap lure system (replace the $8 part, not the tool)
+• Quick-swap lure system (replace the part, not the tool)

 • Designed by a trainer, not a toy company

-Rugged XL + 1 Lure
+Rugged XL Base · 1 Lure

 $74.95

-Free shipping $60+30-day guaranteeVerified Reviews
+Free US shipping

 Most poles are built for low to medium energy dogs.
-The pole is too thin, the cord is too light, and the lure isn’t designed for hard biting.
+The pole is too thin, the cord is too light, and the lure is not designed for hard biting.
 When a high-drive dog hits at speed, the forces exceed what the tool was designed for.
 The three most common failures: pole cracking under lateral torque, cord fraying or pulling through the tip, and lure shredding on capture.
 A heavy duty build uses reinforced materials at every stress point.

-Three things: structural rigidity (thick-walled construction that resists lateral flex), cord strength (reinforced cord rated for repeated high-force impacts, not bungee or paracord), and lure durability (designed to survive the grab-bite and kill-shake sequence repeatedly).
+After this, three things: structural rigidity (thick-walled construction that resists lateral flex), cord strength (reinforced cord rated for repeated high-force impacts, not bungee or paracord), and lure durability (designed to survive the grab-bite and kill-shake sequence repeatedly).
 A heavy duty build handles cumulative stress over hundreds of sessions.

 Any dog whose drive level exceeds what standard equipment handles: Belgian Malinois, working-line German Shepherds, Staffordshire Bull Terriers, Pit Bull types, Rottweilers, and high-drive mixed breeds.
 Border Collies and herding breeds at full intensity also benefit.